ingonader/employee-attrition/presentation/employee-attrition-presentation.md

 Attrition:

-* problem that impacts all businesses
+* Problem that impacts all businesses
-* leads to significant costs for a business
+* Leads to significant costs for a business
-* including the cost of business disruption, hiring new staff and training new staff.
+* Including the cost of business disruption, hiring new staff and training new staff.

 <br>

-* underderstanding the drivers is crucial
+* Underderstanding the drivers is crucial
-* classification models to predict if an employee is likely to quit could greatly increase HR’s ability to intervene on time and remedy the situation to prevent attrition.
+* Classification models to predict if an employee is likely to quit could greatly increase HR’s ability to intervene on time and remedy the situation to prevent attrition.

 ## Dataset